Categories

 • Field Sobriety Exercises: If you performed well on field sobriety exercises, this weakens the prosecutor’s case to convict you of a DUI charge.

-• Breath Test: Likewise, if you refused a breath test, it will prove more difficult for the state to determine that your normal faculties were, in fact, impaired.
+• Breath Test: Likewise, if you refuse a breath test, it will prove more difficult for the state to determine that your normal faculties were, in fact, impaired.

 Other factors include how much time elapsed between the time of driving to the time of testing, whether you behaved in a polite and cooperative manner, and whether any alcoholic beverage containers were discovered in your vehicle.